asraparadise/asraparadise.github.io/_commands/moderation.md

 **[Click here](https://asraparadise.github.io/commands/automoderator) to view info on how the auto-moderation module behaves in Asra.**

-## Setting Roles which are allowed to use Moderation commands

-Before moderation commands can be used in a server, you must set the roles which are allowed to use the warn, mute, kick and ban commands.

-You can do this using the server settings command:
-`/settings setwarnrole`<br/>
-`/settings setmuterole`<br/>
-`/settings setkickrole`<br/>
-`/settings setbanrole`

-> **Warning:** This requires administrator perms to execute.
+> **Be Aware:** The Moderation Module needs setting up in a server before the commands can be used!
+Use the commands shown [here](https://asraparadise.github.io/commands/owner/#modules) to set the roles which can use each type of command.

 ## Commands